 There are currently a small number of interpretive signs located along the Truckee River path.
 Many of the signs are in poor condition or have been vandalized.
 Through the One Truckee River mapping efforts, those sign locations will be identified and mapped.
 Additional interpretive signs and proposed locations will be identified.
 Funding for additional signage will need to be identified.
-In addition to interpretive signage, signs exist throughout the Truckee Meadows that identify creeks, streams and drainages that ultimately lead to the Truckee River.
-The Truckee Meadows Stormwater ee Meadows that identify creeks, streams and drainages that ultimately lead to the Truckee River.
+In addition to interpretive signage, signs exist throughout the Truckers Mandalized that identify greaks, streams and drainages that ultiee Meadows that identify creeks, streams and drainages that ultimately lead to the Truckee River.
 The Truckee Meadows Stormwater Quality Management Program has also implemented Stenciling Days that encourage river related art on and around storm drains that lead to the Truckee River in order to promote their "Only Rain in the Storm Drain!" messaging.